jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-blond-ish-on.md

 ---
 templateKey: interview-post
 path: /interview/blondish
-title: 'BLOND:ISH on sustainable partying'
+title: 'BLOND:ISH on sustainable raving'
 date: 2017-08-01T02:37:23.000Z
 description: TBC
 featuredImage: /img/blondish.jpg
 ---
-After dropping one of the standout sets at Return to Rio, we spoke to Vivie-Ann of BLOND:ISH to discuss the festival, ABRACADBRA brand and Bye Bye Plastic project.
+After delivering one of the standout sets at Return to Rio, we caught up with Vivie-Ann of BLOND:ISH to discuss the colourful festival, ABRACADABRA brand and Bye Bye Plastic project.

 **RR: Vivie-Ann, great to chat.
 Let’s start by talking about **[**Return to Rio**](https://magazine.ravereviewz.net/interview/ricky-cooper)** where we caught your set.
 How was your experience of the festival and what was it like performing there? **